 Jobflow Remote quickstart#

-After completing the Setup and installation, it is possible to start submitting
+After completing the Setup, installation and upgrade, it is possible to start submitting

 tutorials.